1

 “Anyways.”
 I turn back to my new acquaintance.
 “I just learned spades earlier — you play?”

-“Cards are not really my thing; I’m more of a chess player,” he says.
+“Cards are not really my thing; I’m more of a chess player,”

 I realize what a stupid thing I just said, because he raises his eyebrow at me.